 My best friend’s mom has the best life phrases, and she always says it this way.
-“Nobody is worried about whether your butt looks fat in your jeans, because everyone’s worried about whether their butt looks fat in their jeans.”
+“Nobody is worried about what you look like in your jeans, because everyone is worried about what they look like in their jeans!”
 So let that knowledge free you.

 5. All the single ladies… head to the bathroom

 When it comes time for the bouquet toss, DJs and band leaders love to bust out their best Beyonce impression and invite all the single ladies to the floor.
-This has always felt totally humiliating to me, so I’ve made it a strict policy not to participate.
+This has always felt totally humiliating to me, so I've made it a strict policy not to participate.
 My girlfriends and I had a signal.
-When that song came on, we’d make a bee line for the restroom.
+When that song came on, we'd make a bee line for the restroom.
 If you love the tradition, go ahead and participate.
 If it feels humiliating to you, that might be a perfect time to hit the ladies' room (or refresh that glass of champagne!).